kiran-sumant/ObsidianKM/Academic/Academic notes/SOMS Seminar 2024-04-02.md

 Design question so that disproving hypothesis is an answer in and of itself that can be concluded well **within the project's scope**.

+Consider the use of statistics in results.
+**probability of detecting a difference between study groups when a true difference exists** (p-value) Don't want to
+- underpower (study too small to identify important differences), or
+- overpower (becomes non-meaningful sensitivity)

+Research plan requires **controls** in